AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 If you look closely at the `IntentChangeConfig` interface in the code block above, you'll notice that the `appConfig` is of type [`BaseAppConfig`](../../v4/shared/src/types/design-config-types/interfaces/base-app-config.md), which is the base configuration object for all modules.

-It **only contains** the `callbacks` property, which you are free to set as needed for the next module in the transition.
-Any other properties (for instance, the `appVersion` when tethering to the Edit Image module) cannot be passed.
+It **only contains** the `callbacks` property, which you are free to set as needed for the next workflow in the transition.
+Any other properties (for instance, the `appVersion` when tethering to the Edit Image workflow) cannot be passed.

 Thanks to the Intent Change Handler, you can **conditionally return the appropriate configuration** settings, for example, to:

 - Implement a different logic for the callbacks.
 - Provide users with a new set of Export Options.
-- Customize the iframe container to fit the new module better.
+- Customize the iframe container to fit the new workflow better.

 ### `onIntentChange()` example